roadlittledawn/gatsby-plugin-json-output/README.md

 ### `serializeFeed` (optional

 Include this if you want to create JSON feed files.
+If you want to create multiple types of feed files, add multiple `gatsby-plugin-json-output-multi-feed` objects to `gatsby-config.js`, name each feed in its `serializeFeed` function using the `feedName` field.

 This plugin uses this serializeFeed function to structure the contents of the JSON feed files.
 You can use this function to restructure the nested nature of `graphQLQuery`.
 This plugin will pass the results object of the `graphQLQuery` to your `serializeFeed` function.